Brunch in Downtown Knoxville

 Frothy Monkey

 Frothy Monkey’s Downtown Knoxville location is the perfect stop for coffee and brunch while enjoying all that Gay Street has to offer.
 It's an all-day cafe, so you can enjoy breakfast and brunch options until 5pm, when they switch over to dinner.
 Every single day!
-Check out the Loaded Biscuits & Chorizo Gravy or the Country Ham & Pimento Cheese Biscuit.
+Check out the Loaded Biscuits & Chorizo Gravy or the BE Hive Vegan Breakfast Bowl.
 Their coffees are out of this world too.

 Not Watson's